Hat Yai

 Songkhla Zoo

-This is one of my favourite escapes.
+This is one of my favourite escapes from Hat Yai.
 The setting is great, the grounds are kept beautifully, and the animals all look fairly contented.
+It's a little tricky getting to - and a little tricky getting around inside the zoo - if you don't have a car.

-For more details see: Things To Do Page 2
+For more details see: Songkhla Zoo

 Return to top of page